-All must pass assessments (end COMPASS, assessment plan and demonstration, treatment plan and demonstration, and clinical evidence portfolio) must be passed in order to meet competency and pass the unit.
+All must pass assessments (end COMPASS, assessment plan and demonstration, and clinical evidence portfolio for SIM clinic and placement) must be passed in order to meet competency and pass the unit.

-If you do not pass a component of a course-work assignment (assessment plan and demonstration, treatment plan and demonstration and clinical evidence portfolio), you will be provided with one opportunity to to resubmit that assignment.
+If you do not pass a component of a course-work assignment (assessment plan and demonstration, clinical evidence portfolio), you will be provided with one opportunity to to resubmit that assignment.
 Students will have one week to resubmit the component that they did not pass in their initial attempt.
 If you fail the resubmission then you will be required to retake the whole unit when next offered.

 Students are not allowed a supplementary assessment for this unit based on the University Assessment Procedures.
 Students will not receive another placement or an additional assessment.